About

 Each case undergoes a clinical accuracy review before publication.
 Drug dosages, interaction profiles, and mechanism claims are reviewed against FDA-approved labeling and authoritative references.
 Diagnostic thresholds and scoring instruments are checked against primary or widely accepted sources when applicable.

-The question bank covers all 8 ANCC PMHNP certification exam domains: psychopharmacology, diagnosis and assessment, treatment planning, psychotherapy, scientific foundation, ethics and legal issues, professional practice, and special populations.
+The question bank covers all 5 ANCC PMHNP-BC certification exam domains: scientific foundation, advanced practice skills, diagnosis and treatment, psychotherapy and related theories, and ethics, legal principles and cultural care.
 Each question includes a clinical vignette, four answer options, and a detailed rationale explaining why the correct answer is right and why each distractor is wrong.

-Questions are aligned with ANCC exam domains and written in a similar style — emphasizing clinical application over rote recall.
-You can take custom quizzes filtered by domain, and paid tiers support performance tracking and personalized study planning to help focus your review.
+Questions are aligned with ANCC and AANPCB exam domains and written in a similar style, emphasizing clinical application over rote recall.
+You can take custom quizzes filtered by domain, and free accounts include performance tracking and personalized study suggestions to help focus your review.

 What this is not